kumarpriyank10100/kumarpriyank10100/README.md

 ## 🚀 About Me

-🔬 Final-year undergraduate leveraging **Machine Learning** to optimize complex systems.
+🔬 Pre-Final-year undergraduate leveraging **Machine Learning** to optimize complex systems.
 🧠 Specialized in **Neural Networks**, **Computer Vision**, and **Large Language Models (LLMs)**.
 🧪 Applying AI in **Sustainability** and **Chemical Process Modeling**.
 ⚡ Building full-stack AI applications using **React** and **FastAPI/Flask**.